Mild earthquake hits Maharashtra's Palghar

 4.5-magnitude earthquake hits Rajasthan's Bikaner, tremors felt nearby villages

-Dhundalwadi in Dahanu taluka is the epicenter of earthquakes in Palghar district and has been experiencing tremors for the last one year.
+Dhundalwadi in Dahanu taluka is the epicentre of earthquakes in Palghar district and has been experiencing tremors for the last one year.